Depreciation

 What does Depreciation mean?

 You’ll probably be familiar with depreciation in day-to-day life.
 For example, your car probably isn’t worth what it was a few years ago.
-General wear and tear, and better technologies means things lose their value quicker than ever before.
+General wear and tear and better technologies mean that things lose their value more quickly than ever before.

 It’s the same for companies and their assets.
-The value of a company’s assets largely depends on the number of things the machinery can make before it packs in.
-Just like a car, where the valuation is often based on how many miles you could drive in it.
+The value of a company’s assets largely depends on the number of things the machinery can make before it packs in -just like a car, for which the valuation is often based on how many miles you could drive in it.

 Depreciation accounting allows companies to spread out their spending over the useful or expected life of an asset.
 Spreading the costs over several years helps their annual results look a lot healthier year-to-year, rather than having hefty upfront costs which could impact overall profits for that year.